 Traditionally summer is the season where eating right can be delicious and relatively easy (think juicy tomatoes, fresh salads, and oodles of soft fruits).
 It’s the time of year when things come into season.
 However, it’s also easy to overindulge on your summer holidays, and with the endless BBQs and weddings it can be difficult to eat well all the time.

 Autumn is the season for warm soups and stews: dark leafy greens, rot vegetables, and crisp apples.
 Eating seasonally is said to be better for your body, and it definitely is easier on your wallet.
 This is because, by buying seasonal and locally grow fruit and vegetables, you are not paying for the cost of artificial growing environments, or for the transcontinental transportation.
 In addition, as always when there is a lot of something, it drives the price down.

-My hand’s up for this one – I haven’t gone for a run for nearly two months.
-Not since I went on my summer holiday, in fact.
 It’s easy to get motivated to get into shape for a specific event such as a beach holiday or a wedding.
-Once that event if passed, however, it’s just as easy to fall out of the exercise habit.
+Once that event is passed, however, it’s just as easy to fall out of the exercise habit.

 With the weather cooling down it’s easier to take up outside activities that you don’t have to pay any thing extra for.
 Go for a jog, or get some friends together and set up some DIY circuits in your back yard or local park.
 Getting back into the routine can be pretty brutal, but it’s worth it, and it doesn’t have to cost you an expensive monthly gym membership.